OpenLMIS/openlmis-template-service/README.md

 * **POSTGRES_USER** - The username of the database user that the services should use.
 This variable is also used by our PostgreSQL container to create a user.
 * **POSTGRES_PASSWORD** - The password of the database user that the services should use.
 This variable is also used by our PostgreSQL container to create a user.

+These variables are used by our builds in order to integrate with the [Transifex](https://www.transifex.com/) translation management system:

+* **TRANSIFEX_USER** - The username to use with Transifex for updating translations.
+* **TRANSIFEX_USER** - The password to use with Transifex for updating translations.